tirejs/tire/README.md

 Tire may work in older browsers but is not tested in older than the above.

-Browsers without `JSON` support will probably work great but `$.parseJSON` will just return an empty string.
+Browsers without `JSON` support will probably work great but `$.parseJSON` will just return null.
 There's a comment about how this can be fixed in the source code.
 Modern browsers should support `JSON`.

 ## Build